 Ashley is ambidextrous, she could eat bagels everyday, and when she was a child she wanted to be a figure skater when she grew up.

 Ashley is a graduate from the Occupational Therapy Assistant program at Madison College.
-Prior to beginning life as an OTA, Ashley earned her Bachelor's Degree in Educational Studies from Carroll University and taught early childhood for four years.
-Ashley has experience working with children who have autism, cerebral palsy, sensory processing disorder, down syndrome, fragile X, ADHD, bipolar disorder, childhood depression and anxiety disorders, along with a variety of other medical diagnosis.
-Ashley has always enjoyed working with children and proudly began her path with the Communication Innovations team during her last internship through firstname.lastname@example.org
+Prior to beginning life as a COTA/L, Ashley earned her Bachelor's Degree in Educational Studies from Carroll University, taught early childhood for four years, and worked as a behavioral therapist for children diagnosed with autism.
+Ashley has experience working with children who have cerebral palsy, sensory processing disorder, autism, down syndrome, fragile X, ADHD, bipolar disorder, childhood depression and anxiety disorders, along with a variety of other medical diagnosis.
+Ashley has always enjoyed working with children and proudly began her path with the Communication Innovations team during her last internship through school.
+During her free time, Ashley enjoys running, cooking, and email@example.com

-Becky would eat pancakes every day, she plays roller derby and she has always dreamed of developing parkour skills.
+Becky would eat pancakes every day, she plays roller derby and she absolutely loves being outside in all seasons!

-Becky has a Master of Science degree in Social Work and a Bachelor of Science degree in Sociology from the University of Wisconsin-Madison where she specialized in school social work, and completed a certificate program in educational policy studies.
-She is currently in the process of completing a certificate in life coaching from Erickson College.
-She has over 10 years of experience working with children and her formal training encompasses: Verbal Behavior, Applied Behavior Analysis, Cognitive-Behavioral Therapy, and Motivational Interviewing.
-Becky specializes in transition to adulthood services, educational support, mental health and wellness and family support.
+Becky has a Master of Science degree in Social Work and a Bachelor of Science degree in Sociology from the University of Wisconsin-Madison where she specialized in school social work and completed a certificate program in Educational Policy Studies.
+In January of 2015, she completed a certification in life coaching through Erickson Coaching International.
+She has over 10 years of experience working with children and families with special needs and her formal training encompasses Verbal Behavior, Applied Behavior Analysis, Cognitive-Behavioral Therapy and Motivational Interviewing.
 Becky is passionate about enhancing client and family well-being and supporting the family through life changes.
-In her free time, she enjoys running, painting, reading, and being in the great email@example.com
+Through coaching, she aims to better support clients and families to achieve a greater quality of life and to reach their fullest potential.
+Becky also specializes in transition to adulthood services, educational support, self-esteem development, family support and educational advocacy.
+Becky loves being a part of this creative and comprehensive team!
+In her free time, she enjoys running, painting, yoga and firstname.lastname@example.org

 Beth loves chocolate, has enjoyed doing all kinds of crafts since she was a young child, and once rode her bike from San Francisco to San Diego.